top of page

 Sharing Boards and Family-Style Service

 Sharing boards are hugely popular thanks to their relaxed, friendly vibe.
-Large platters of cheese, charcuterie, BBQ meats or regional dishes encourage guests to connect as they share food.
-Family style service involves serving large platters placed in the middle of the table with accompaniments for everyone to help themselves to.
-It works well in rustic, outdoor, or modern settings where interaction is encouraged.
+Large platters of cheese, charcuterie, BBQ meats, or regional dishes encourage guests to connect as they share food.
+Family-style service involves large platters placed in the middle of the table, allowing everyone to help themselves.
+This works well in rustic, outdoor, or modern settings where interaction is encouraged.
 This approach also offers visual appeal and variety.

 BBQ as a Wedding Catering Option

 BBQ catering has become increasingly popular, especially for outdoor and rustic weddings.
-It offers a relaxed approach to wedding catering and can help alleviate some costs as it requires fewer staff to serve and clear.
+This option offers a relaxed approach to wedding catering and can help alleviate some costs as it requires fewer staff to serve and clear.
 BBQ pairs perfectly with casual, relaxed themes.
-It creates a warm, inviting atmosphere where guests can enjoy hearty, flavourful food.
+It creates a warm, inviting atmosphere where guests can enjoy hearty, flavorful food.
 It’s an excellent choice for country barns, garden parties, or beach venues.

 BBQ Pros and Cons